 The answer call button can be used to enter pairing mode if not already paired.
 Otherwise, it allows you to answer a call (or reject it by long-pressing), plus invoke Siri if you aren’t receiving a call.

 Incoming audio sounds nice and clear, although max volume is somewhat low.
-Outgoing audio is of decent quality as well, although with no built-in noise cancelling, this isn’t the best headset to use on a windy day.
+Outgoing audio is of decent quality as well.
+Its noise cancelling isn’t top of the line, but helps alleviate the fuzziness of a call on a windy day.

-The battery provides for a decent five and a half hours of call time, and with all of these features considered, it can almost make you feel silly for wanting to spend any more than $10 for a functional Bluetooth headset.
+The battery provides for an excellent thirteen of call time, and with all of these features considered, it can almost make you feel silly for wanting to spend any more than $10 for a functional Bluetooth headset.